 - Do not over cook the meatballs.
 These meatballs are done in the slow cooker on low for just 6 hours.
 No more!

 What is the Best Way to Freeze Meatballs?

-To freeze the meatballs, place them in a single layer on a parchment lined baking sheet.
-Freeze for at least 1 hour.
+To freeze the Crockpot meatballs, place them in a single layer on a parchment lined baking sheet after shaping them.
+Freeze raw for at least 1 hour.
 Transfer the meatballs to a freezer bag and label.
 By freezing them in a single layer first, the meatballs will not stick to each other when placed in the freezer bag.
-Raw meatballs will keep in the freezer for three to four months.
+Raw homemade meatballs will keep in the freezer for three to four months.

 - 2 lb lean ground beef

 - 1/2 teaspoon dried basil

 - 1/2 teaspoon black pepper

 - 1/4 cup coconut flour